HamzaGhazouani/HGPlaceholders/README.md

 pod "HGPlaceholders"
 ```

-HGCircularSlider is also available through [Carthage](https://github.com/Carthage/Carthage).
+HGPlaceholders is also available through [Carthage](https://github.com/Carthage/Carthage).
 To install
 it, simply add the following line to your Cartfile:

 ``` ruby